1890s

 From 1889 to 1890, a worldwide respiratory viral pandemic took place, resulting in 300–900 million infections and 1 million deaths.
 The pandemic is presumed to have originated in the central Asian city of Bukhara.
 Furthermore, in this decade, an epizootic of the rinderpest virus struck Africa, considered to be "the most devastating epidemic to hit southern Africa in the late nineteenth century".
 It killed more than 5.2 million cattle south of the Zambezi, as well as domestic oxen, sheep, and goats, and wild populations of buffalo, giraffe, and wildebeest.
 This led to starvation resulting in the death of an estimated third of the human population of Ethiopia and two-thirds of the Maasai people of Tanzania.
 In 1891−1892, poor weather alongside government mismanagement in Russia led to a famine, causing 375,000 to 400,000 deaths.
-British India suffered two famines this decade, first from 1896 to 1897 and then from 1899 to 1900, due to draught and British policies.
+British India suffered two famines this decade, first from 1896 to 1897 and then from 1899 to 1900, due to drought and British policies.
 Famines also took place in Cuba and China.
 Major earthquakes of this decade include the 1891 Mino–Owari earthquake (7,273 deaths), the 1893 Quchan earthquake (18,000 casualties), and the 1896 Sanriku earthquake (22,066 people dead or missing).

 The first international Olympic Games in modern history were held in Athens in 1896, with 241 athletes from across 14 nations competing.
 In the United States, the best-selling books of this decade (by year) were Beside the Bonnie Brier Bush (a collection of short stories, best-seller in 1895), Tom Grogan (a drama novel, best-seller in 1896), Quo Vadis (a historical novel, best-seller in 1897), Caleb West (best-seller in 1898), and David Harum (best-seller in 1898).
 The film industry, still in its infancy, continued to produce short films such as Le Coucher de la Mariée and The Kiss.
 Songs of this decade include "America the Beautiful", "Daisy Bell" and "Hello!
 Ma Baby".

 In this decade, the world population grew from approximately 1.5 billion to 1.6 billion.
 The last living person from this decade, Emma Morano, died on April 15, 2017.
 The last living man from this decade, Jiroemon Kimura, died on June 12, 2013.